daveevinoya/VINOYA-SW3/readme.md

 - Designs of the website
 - Implementation of the website
 - hover
--footer and header styles
+- footer and header styles
--Multi page
+- Multi page

 ### Technology
 <!-- TODO: List of Technology Used -->